WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage.md

 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2. or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.

-#### Sorcerous Versatility (Optional)
-When you reach a level in this class that grants the Ability Score Improvement feature, you can do replace one of the options you chose for the Metamagic feature with a different Metamagic option available to you, representing the magic within you flowing in new ways.

 <div class='footnote'>PART 1 | CLASSES</div>

 ### Spell Mastery